lanewinfield/zoomout/README.md

  Eschew the whole pull-chain thing and just replace it with a button, if you'd like.
 You can even leave your device plugged into USB that way if you'd like.

  ### Printing/building
  Print the 3d parts and put 'em together.
 Or just jury rig your own!
 The mount is designed specifically for the pull-chain switch I used.
 Make the slot larger or smaller based on your particular pull-chain switch.
+I superglued the chain right into the socket in the top of the handle.
 Mount the finished product preferably on a stud or use good anchors.
 You're gonna pull down pretty hard and you don't wanna pull out a piece of your wall.

  ## Firmware
  My process for making this work was emulating a bluetooth keyboard and sending a specific key command (CMD+F6) to the computer, which was read and then executed an Applescript.

  To do that, I modified an Adafruit CircuitPython script to get this to happen.
 It'll pair with your computer and from that point forward, it will trigger CMD+F6.

+ You can follow [all of these directions on Adafruit](https://learn.adafruit.com/ble-hid-keyboard-buttons-with-circuitpython/overview), then just replace the code with what's supplied and that should work!

  ## Software
  The software on the computer is a two layer process: